Video introduction: What is TMD, TMJ, how common is it and why is it associated with headache and migraine?

 - One randomized controlled trial evaluated the effect of 4 weeks of sleep hygiene with relaxation techniques for sleep bruxism but failed to find significant changes. [ix] Despite this result, practicing good sleep hygiene is a good idea.
 Alcohol, tobacco and coffee consumption before bed are known risk factors for sleep clenching or grinding. [x] Sensitivity to stress is also commonly reported in patients. [xi]

 2) Mouth guard: Also known as a night guard or occlusal splint, these devices are considered to be the first line of defence for preventing further tooth wear and grinding noises at night.

-- A mouth card is one of the best treatments available to help relieve the strain from strenuous jaw clenching and grinding.
+- A mouth guard is one of the best treatments available to help relieve the strain from strenuous jaw clenching and grinding.
 It helps prevent sore jaw muscles and joints.

-- It does not have any lasting effects on reducing the frequency of clenching throughout the night, only the severity. [viii]
+- It tends to improve the severity of clenching but may not have any lasting effects on reducing the frequency of clenching throughout the night. [viii]

 - In rare cases, occlusal splints may interfere with breathing airways during sleep in those with obstructive sleep apnea (OSA).
 If you have OSA, then special care is required when the splint is devised. [xii] Those with OSA may benefit from a mandibular advancement device which can help with both OSA and bruxism.

 3) Mandibular advancement devices: These devices are typically used for the management of sleep apnea and snoring.
 Like the night guard, these devices are inserted into the mouth at night to wear whilst sleeping.
 The mandibular advancement device brings forward (or advances) the lower jaw (mandible) by around 8 to 10mm.
 This helps keep the airways open.